 Tax-advantaged accounts like IRAs and Health Savings Accounts allow you to save for the future by deferring taxes on your investment earnings.
-However, IRS reporting is required to track fair market values and movements of account-held cash and assets.
-New Direction Trust Company performs this service as your account custodian, but, as the account owner and tax filer, it’s important that you understand the various tax filings and documents that may be associated with your self-directed plan.
+However, the IRS requires annual reporting to track fair market values and movements of account-held cash and assets.
+New Direction Trust Company performs this service as your account custodian, but, as the account owner and tax filer, it’s important that you understand the various tax filings and IRA tax documents that may be associated with your self-directed plan.

-Form 5498 reports two key pieces of information – the fair market value of your account and any contribution activities from the applicable tax year.
+Form 5498 reports two pieces of information: The fair market value of your account and contributions from the prior year.

 The IRS needs to know the value of your account holdings on an annual basis.
 Although we submit Form 5498 to the IRS on behalf of your account, we need your assistance in identifying the fair market value it reports.

 Assets like real estate, private equity, and other such alternatives must be independently valued.
 If, for instance, your IRA owns a home and rents it out, you could solicit the services of a real estate agent, submit a copy of the county assessment, or utilize a similar third-party source to value the property.